spotinst/help/src/docs/elastigroup/tutorials/amazon-ecs/get-started-with-ecs-on-elastigroup.md

 This Quick Start is for organizations that want to use Spot Elastigroup's capabilities to ensure availability and to efficiently scale Amazon ECS clusters that are running as Spot Instances at a discount of roughly 80% compared to On-Demand Instances, with additional savings from automatic task-based scaling.

-You can also import an existing ECS cluster – this action will fetch all the data needed in order to create a new ECS cluster on Elastigroup based on the configuration of the imported ECS cluster.Elastigroup for ECS is available via the Amazon QuickStart guides: https://aws.amazon.com/quickstart/architecture/spotinst-elastigroup/
+You can also import an existing ECS cluster – this action will fetch all the data needed in order to create a new ECS cluster on Elastigroup based on the configuration of the imported ECS cluster.Elastigroup for ECS is available via the [Amazon QuickStart](https://aws.amazon.com/quickstart/architecture/spotinst-elastigroup/) guides.

 With this Quick Start, Spot Elastigroup deployment takes about 7 minutes.
 The deployment is automated by AWS CloudFormation templates.

-## Prerequisites: Create an ECS IAM Role
+## Prerequisite: Create an ECS IAM Role

 - Before the Amazon ECS agent can register container instance into a cluster, the agent must have IAM Role with appropriate account credentials.
 - If you haven't done this already, here's how to create an ECS IAM Role.